mbeddr/mps-platform-docs/src/doc/docs/reference/included_libraries.md

 - *mps-core.jar* - the core plugin of MPS
 - *mps-editor-api.jar* - Java API of the [editor](https://www.jetbrains.com/help/mps/editor.html) aspect
 - *mps-editor-runtime.jar* - Java runtime classes of the [editor](https://www.jetbrains.com/help/mps/editor.html) aspect
-- *mps-editor.jar* - all classed needed for the [editor](https://www.jetbrains.com/help/mps/editor.html) aspect
+- *mps-editor.jar* - all classes needed for the [editor](https://www.jetbrains.com/help/mps/editor.html) aspect
-- *mps-environment.jar* - the Java classes that describe the environment that MPS is started with (e.g. standalone or as an IntelliJ IDEA plugin)
+- *mps-environment.jar* - the Java classes that describe the environment that MPS is started with (e.g., standalone or as an IntelliJ IDEA plugin)
 - *mps-feedback-api.jar* - Java API of the [feedback](https://www.jetbrains.com/help/mps/feedback.html) aspect
 - *mps-generator.jar* - Java runtime classes of the [generator](https://www.jetbrains.com/help/mps/mps-generator.html) aspect
 - *mps-icons.jar* - the JAR file that contains all [icons](icons.md)